‘Bringing Up Bates’ Star Josie Bates Marries Fiance Kelton Balka: Pics

 Bridal party members wore custom Renee Miller gowns as they walked down the aisle to J. Pachelbel’s “Canon in D.” Groomsmen wore burgundy floral ties with suspenders.

-The bride herself was escorted down the aisle by father Gil to “Great Is Thy Faithfulness” by Chris Rice while weaing a crown of greenery and a stunning gown by Project Runway season 5 winner Leanne Marshall.
+The bride herself was escorted down the aisle by father Gil to “Great Is Thy Faithfulness” by Chris Rice.

-The wedding was attended by several members of the Duggar family, including Jim Bob, Michelle, Josh, Anna, Jedediah, Joy-Anna and Jackson.

 Josie, 19, and Kelton, 23, began their courtship in January and got engaged in June.
 “I cannot wait to marry the love of my life.
 Couldn’t have dreamed of a more sentimental engagement,” Josie captioned an Instagram photo of the happy couple at the time.
 “Kelton put so much time into planning and making sure every little detail was perfect and it felt like a dream.
 Can’t wait to do forever with you, babe.”